An Insider’s Guide to Iguazú Falls

 If you are staying at the Sheraton or Das Cataratas you are able to step straight out of the hotel and onto the walkways of the national park.
 If not then we can provide a driver and guide to take you to the entrance of the falls and give you a brief introduction at the visitors centre, and from there you can begin exploring at your own pace.

-, which has a network of paths above, around and below the different cascades: you can easily spend an entire day exploring.
+The Brazilian side arguably has the more spectacular views, but there is more to discover on the Argentinean side, which has a network of paths above, around and below the different cascades: you can easily spend an entire day exploring.
 There is also a little gas-powered train to take you to the upper walkways, where the trail leads to the ‘Garganta del Diablo’ or Devil’s Throat – the most dramatic part of the falls.
 On this side of the falls the view of the Devil's Throat is from above: an almighty rush of water thunders down to earth beneath your feet.

 On the Brazilian side, the walkways offer a series of very impressive panoramic views, culminating in a close-up view of the Devil’s Throat, this time from below.
 The route is shorter than in the Argentinean park: you’ll probably need two or three hours to see everything.